umount /mnt/windows

 I/O size (minimum/optimal): 512 bytes / 512 bytes

-In the above example output the system contains one physical disk drive referenced by device name /dev/sda.
-On that disk drive are five partitions accessed via the device names /dev/sda1 through /dev/sda5 respectively.
-Based on the values in the System column, there are two NTFS partitions.
-The first is the Windows system partition while the second, much larger, NTFS partition is the Windows boot partition containing the Windows operating system and user data.
-On some systems, an additional Windows Recovery partition may be listed and may also be deleted to free up space for Ubuntu.
-If such a partition exists, it will likely be listed as follows:
+In the above example output, the system contains one physical disk drive referenced by device name /dev/nvme0n1.
+On that disk drive are six partitions accessed via the device names /dev/ nvme0n1p1 through /dev/nvme0n1p5, respectively.
+Based on the values in the Types column, three Windows-related partitions exist.
+The first is the Windows system partition, while the second, much larger, partition is the Windows boot partition containing the Windows operating system and user data, followed by the Windows recovery partition.

-To remove the partitions, start the fdisk tool using the device name of the disk containing the partition (/dev/sda in this instance) and follow the instructions to once again display the partition and sector information:
+To remove the partitions, start the fdisk tool using the device name of the disk containing the partition (/dev/nvme0n1 in this instance) and follow the instructions to display the partition and sector information once again:

 Changes will remain in memory only, until you decide to write them.